 Megan started working on Qué gringa, que gringa in August of 2018.
 It is designed to become an evening-length interactive solo that incorporates action dialogue with Megan’s extensive experience with spontaneous composition.
 Upon completion, it will be presented for Spanish- and English-speaking audiences, only revealing its full form to bilinguals.
 The goal of the work is to increase dialogue between the two populations as an antidote to our politically polarizing times.

-To date, Megan has performed excerpts of Qué gringa, que gringa in proscenium, gallery and outdoor spaces as a part of the Texas Dance Improvisation Festival and the Columbia Dance and Improv Festival.
+To date, Megan has performed excerpts of Qué gringa, que gringa in proscenium, gallery and outdoor spaces as a part of the Texas Dance Improvisation Festival (seen above) and the Columbia Dance and Improv Festival.